kununu/elasticsearch/doc/REPOSITORY.md

  - retrieving: `entity_class` is used before `entity_factory`

 ### Hooks
-`ElasticsearchRepository::postSave()` is called directly after every index operation (i.e. when a document is upserted to Elasticsearch). `ElasticsearchRepository::postDelete()` is called after every delete operation.
+`Repository::postSave()` is called directly after every index operation (i.e. when a document is upserted to Elasticsearch).

+`Repository::postDelete()` is called after every delete operation.
 Overwrite these methods in your own repository classes to hook into these events.